 - "B' housing lot off of W. Sacramento Avenue

-I’m driving a different car today, is my permit valid?
+I’m driving a different car today.
+Is my permit still valid?

-Yes, the permit can be used in an alternate car.
+Yes, your parking permit can be used in an alternate car.

 I put money in the dispenser and didn't get a permit, what do I do?

-If you did not receive a permit you paid for, please contact University Police at (530)898-5555.
-A parking services office will respond to your location to assist you.
+If you did not receive a permit you paid for, please contact the CSU, Chico Police Department by phone at (530) 898-5555.
+A parking services officer will respond to your location to assist you.

-If you already have one of these types of parking permits and are on a payroll deduction plan for parking, then you do not have to purchase another permit nor contact Cashiering to continue your parking permit.
-You are automatically renewed.
+If you already have one of these types of parking permits and are on a payroll deduction plan for parking, you do not have to purchase another permit to continue your parking permit as your permit will be automatically renewed.

 I forgot my permit - What can I do?

 All vehicles parking in campus lots are required to have a valid parking permit.
 If you should forget your permit, whether student or faculty or staff, you will need to purchase a temporary permit from one of the campus dispensers.
-These are currently $1.00 an hour for up to 4 hours or $5.00 for the day.
-These temporary permits are valid in “G” stalls only, no matter what permit you may otherwise hold.
-The permit must be displayed on the dash of the vehicle and is valid in any 'G' stall ONLY.
+These are currently $1.00 an hour up to 4 hours or $5.00 for the day.
+These temporary permits are valid in “G” stalls only, no matter which permit you may otherwise hold.
+The permit must be clearly displayed face up on the dashboard of the vehicle.

 What is being done to encourage Students, Faculty, and Staff to use alternative forms of transportation?

 The Parking Program and Associated Students have partnered to fund the Free Bus Fare program in Butte County for students, faculty, and staff with a valid CSU, Chico Wildcat Card.
-Carpool parking spaces are also designated.
-Additional and more convenient bike rack parking is being planned.
-The campus Transportation Committee is continually investigating alternative forms of transportation, not only to alleviate the parking problem, but more importantly to be environmentally responsible.
+There are also designated carpool parking spaces.
+The campus is continually investigating alternative forms of transportation, not only to alleviate the parking problem, but more importantly, to be environmentally responsible.